-Co-dependency is a learned behavior that can be passed down from one generation to another.
-It is an emotional and behavioral condition that affects an individual’s ability to have a healthy, mutually satisfying relationship.
-It is also known as “relationship addiction” because people with co-dependency often form or maintain relationships that are one-sided, emotionally destructive and/or abusive.
-The disorder was first identified about ten years ago as the result of years of studying interpersonal relationships in families of alcoholics.
-Co-dependent behavior is learned by watching and imitating other family members who display this type of behavior.
+Co-dependency is a learned behavior that is transmitted from one generation to the next.
+It is an emotional and behavioral condition that affects one’s ability to have a healthy, mutually satisfying relationship.
+It is also known as “relationship addiction” because people with co-dependency often form relationships that are one-sided, emotionally destructive and/or abusive.
+The pattern of behavior was first identified about 18 years ago as the result of longitudinal studies on the interpersonal relationships of alcoholic families.
+Co-dependency is learned by watching, being the recipient of and imitating other family members who display this type of behavior.

 Who Does Co-dependency Affect?

-Co-dependency often affects a spouse, a parent, sibling, friend, or co-worker of a person afflicted with alcohol or drug dependence.
-Originally, co-dependent was a term used to describe partners in chemical dependency, persons living with, or in a relationship with an addicted person.
+Co-dependency often affects a spouse, a parent, sibling, friend, or relative of a person afflicted with alcohol or drug dependence.
+Originally, co-dependent was a term used exclusively to describe persons living with, or in a relationship with an addicted person.
 Similar patterns have been seen in people in relationships with chronically or mentally ill individuals.
-Today, however, the term has broadened to describe any co-dependent person from any dysfunctional family. ;
+Today, however, the term has broadened to describe any co-dependent person from any dysfunctional family or close-knit social system.

 What is a Dysfunctional Family and How Does it Lead to Co-dependency?

-A dysfunctional family is one in which members suffer from fear, anger, pain, or shame that is ignored or denied.
+A dysfunctional family is one in which members suffer from fear, anger, pain, or shame that is denied or minimized.
 Underlying problems may include any of the following:

 - An addiction by a family member to drugs, alcohol, relationships, work, food, sex, or gambling.